Weiming-Hu/AnalogsEnsemble/_posts/2019-01-08-Profile-AnEn.md

 # Add the Makefile file path as a system variable
 export TAU_MAKEFILE=[your path to tau dir]/tau/x86_64/lib/Makefile.tau-mpi-pdt-openmp

+# Also add the TAU Option.
+# I used -optCompInst to let the compiler insert instrumentation automatically.
+# I used -optNoRevert to force the compiler causes hard-failure when there is a TAU error.
+#
+export TAU_OPTIONS="-optCompInst -optNoRevert"
 ```

+For `TAU_OPTIONS`, you can find the references [here](https://www.alcf.anl.gov/user-guides/tuning-and-analysis-utilities-tau).
 At this point, I have successfully built `TAU` with the visualizer `paraprof`.